Coooking Temperature: 150 C/ 300°F / 150°C/ Gas Mark 2

 Make-ahead - it is always best to make the cheesecake a day ahead of serving.
 This cheesecake can be made up to 3 days ahead.
 It will keep well in the fridge for 5 days.
 Alternatively, you can freeze this cheesecake for up to 3 months.

 Water bath - A water bath is simply placing the cake pan in a large roasting pan.
-Then pour hot water in the roasting pan (outside the cake pan).
+Then pour hot water into the roasting pan (outside the cake pan).
 The steam created by the water helps the custard-based cheesecake bake without cracking.
 Alternatively, you can place another large baking pan with water on the bottom of the oven if you don't have a large roasting pan or are afraid that springform pan may leak.

 The nutrition information and metric conversion are calculated automatically.
 I cannot guarantee its accuracy.
 If this data is important to you please verify with your trusted nutrition calculator.
 Thank you